Senither/Hypixel-Skyblock-Assistant/README.md

 Running the app with `prod` will build all the assets for a production environment, you can also use `dev` for a development environment, or `watch` for setting up a watcher that will re-build the project anytime it sees changes being made to the files.

+### Using a custom Guild Leaderboard

+The guild and player leaderboards are created by the [Hypixel Skyblock Leaderboard](https://github.com/Senither/Hypixel-Skyblock-Leaderboard) project, which provides an API for the bot to pull the leaderboard data from, and a way to create and manage the leaderboards while not really affecting the bot itself.

+If you're interested in creating your own leaderboards instead of using the [public leaderboard API](http://hypixel-app-api.senither.com/leaderboard), you can follow the instructions on the [Hypixel Skyblock Leaderboard](https://github.com/Senither/Hypixel-Skyblock-Leaderboard) repository to setup the API with a custom list of guilds to track.

 ### Configuration

 #### Discord Token